brainfucksec/brainfucksec.github.io/_posts/2021-10-03-hardening-firefox-2021.md

     * Peter Lowe's Ad and tracking server list
 ```

-For more information about uBlock usage see the [Wiki](https://github.com/gorhill/uBlock/wiki) on GitHub, check the [Blocking mode: Medium mode](https://github.com/gorhill/uBlock/wiki/Blocking-mode:-medium-mode) on the Wiki, is very powerful :)
+For more information about uBlock usage see the [Wiki](https://github.com/gorhill/uBlock/wiki) on GitHub, check the [Blocking mode: Medium mode](https://github.com/gorhill/uBlock/wiki/Blocking-mode:-medium-mode) is very powerful :).

 ## DoH (DNS over HTTPS)